 The song you perform should be a cover or original song appropriate for a Jewish setting.
 This includes secular or Jewish music.
 The written form has space for you to explain why you chose your song and how it connects to Judaism.

-Your performance can be accompanied by instruments or a cappella.
+Your song can be accompanied by instruments or a cappella.
 An instrument can be played by you or an accompanist, or a backing track may be used.

 If you are primarily an instrumentalist, you may perform a piece of instrumental music that does not require singing.

 Your video may includeother vocalists or instrumentalists so long as your talent is prominently featuredand very easy to distinguishfrom the other performers.
-Otherwise, you may wish to submit your entry as a group, provided the other performers also meet the Jewish Star eligibility requirements.
+To make it even easier, please share in the notes which performer is you!

 Please read these video submission requirements CAREFULLY.
-Failure to adhere to one or more of these requirements will likely result in your submission being removed from consideration for most or all Jewish Star programs opportunities.
-If you are unsure whether your video will meet these requirements, contact steven@jewishrockradio.com .
+Failure to adhere to one or more of these requirements will impact your application for most or all Jewish Star opportunities.
+If you are unsure whether your video will meet these requirements, contact jewishstar@jewishrockradio.com.

 Video Length - Your video should not exceed 4 minutes